SethSmigelski/jump-links-block/readme.txt

 3. The Sidebar controls for the Jump Links Block.
 4. Published Vertical Jump Links, expanded and collapsed.
 5. Published Horizontal Jump Links, expanded and collapsed.
-6. Published Horizontal Jump Links with sticky navigation, showing the scrollspy indicator of an active link section
+6. Published Horizontal Jump Links with sticky navigation showing the Active Link Indicator.

 == Changelog ==